c10b10/wp-admin-customization/readme.txt

 * replaced login logo link to point to home page

 = 1.2 =
-* added ability to hide the admin logo name
+* added ability to hide the admin logo text
 * backend logo can now have any height
 * added labels to checkboxes